wp-plugins/extended-options/readme.txt

 * General comment form add-in content
 * General footer add-in content

-While this collection of meta data and tweaks appear random, these are specific changes I grew tired of changing whenever I activated a different theme or upgraded an old one.
-I needed a plugin to address these specific needs that didn't overlap significantly with other plugins I used.
-Extended Options allows me to control these options quickly and efficiently without editing theme fiiles.
-So I'm sharing it with you.
+While this collection of meta data and tweaks appear random, these are specific modifications I grew tired of making whenever I activated a different theme or upgraded an old one.
+I needed a plugin to manage these needs that didn't overlap significantly with other plugins I used.

 Special thanks to some awesome code integrated (and possibly modified) with Extended Options.